leonoratrius/golden_songbird.blog/content/blog/moregachavidtips.md

 * have a app, or site, to make the videos on! i use capcut, but i may switch soon, as it is getting banned on the US.

-**thats al the advice i have for you today, i hope that any aspiring gachatubers reading find this helpfull!**
+**thats all the advice i have for you today, i hope that any aspiring gachatubers reading find this helpfull!**

 **_update_**